-There are no easy answers regarding the management of the patient with severe cervical spine disease/damage.
-If fiberoptic laryngoscopy is possible (using either a flexible scope, Bullard/Wu scope or other method) it is probably indicated.
+There are no easy answers regarding the management of the patient with severe cervical spine disease/damage and instability.
+If flexible fiberoptic laryngoscopy is possible it is probably indicated.
 If this is not possible, then the technique with which the anesthesiologist is most familiar is indicated.
-Manual in-line stabilization is probably medico-legally advisable - but will not prevent motion of a severely disrupted spine and is not of proven benefit.
+MILS is medico-legally advisable and has been widely used - but will not prevent motion of a severely disrupted spine and is not of proven benefit.
 Moreover, all stabilization methods make DL/intubation more difficult; anything that limits extension of the upper spine and flexion below C2 will make visualization more difficult.
+In other words, there are few "absolute" rules that apply to these patients; optimum management requires optimum medical judgment.